Happiness and Readiness to Learn

 Strategies

-Introduction to Loss And Its Consequences
+Introduction to Loss and Its Consequences

 CLA has frequently experienced loss before being cared for due to bad relationships with their caregivers and the terrible circumstances in which they reside.
 For example, they may have regularly felt abandoned and worried that they would never see their caregiver again.
 Alternatively, the youngster may have had uneven care and suffered loss and despair when their needs were not addressed.